-It is well known (see, e.g., [12]) that the formulas $\psi_i$ can serve to break symmetry for propositional formulas.
+It is well known (see, e.g., [12]) that the formulas ψ_i can serve to break symmetry for propositional formulas.
 The above shows that this extends to SMT.
-This leaves out, however, many choices for the set of atoms $p_i$ : the insight of the SMT user is usually necessary to make the best choice.
+This leaves out, however, many choices for the set of atoms p_i : the insight of the SMT user is usually necessary to make the best choice.

-3 SyMT Implementation
+2 SyMT Implementation

 SyMT is a command line tool implemented in C that detects symmetries in SMT formulas, taking into account the commutativity of conjunction, disjunction, addition, multiplication and equality.
 Given an input SMT formula, SyMT proceeds by creating a colored graph from it and then uses a graph automorphism component to detect the generators of the automorphism group of the colored graph.
 In particular, SyMT uses Saucy 3.0 [10] as the graph automorphism component.
 Integration with Saucy is done via Saucy's C API.
 SyMT also provides simplification capabilities on the input formulas, some of which involve using theory reasoning (and thus may unfortunately fail on large instances).
 Simplification of the input formula is important because it may uncover hidden symmetries and remove trivial symmetries, e.g., symmetries that do not involve uninterpreted symbols.
-Simplifications include simple rewriting, simplification of entailed literals, and some normalization of terms and formulas.

 Example 1.
-Hereunder is the command line and output of SyMT on a formula of the $QF{-}UF$ category of SMT-LIB:
+Hereunder is the command line and output of SyMT on a formula of the QF_UF category of SMT-LIB:

 '''

-./SyMT --enable-simp smt-lib2/QF_UF/NEQ/NEQ004_size4.smt2

-(p7 p9)(c12 c13)
+./SyMT --enable-simp smt-lib2/QF_UF/NEQ/NEQ004_size4.smt2 (p7 p9)(c12 c13) (c_3 c_1) (c_2 c_1) (c_0 c_1)

-(c_3 c_1)

-(c_2 c_1)

-(c_0 c_1)

-finds four generators for the summetry group, and prints then

 '''

 SyMT finds four generators for the symmetry group, and prints them in cyclic form.
-There is the full group of permutations of $c_0$ , $c_1$ , $c_2$ , $c_3$ , generated by the last three generators, as well as a further symmetry that permutes unary predicates p7 and p9, while in the same time permutes c12 and c13.
+There is the full group of permutations of c_0, c_1, c_2, c_3, generated by the last three generators, as well as a further symmetry that permutes unary predicates p7 and p9, while in the same time permutes c12 and c13.
 This last symmetry was not detected with the heuristic techniques of [8].

-Reduction to the colored graph automorphism problem is the most successful technique for detecting symmetries in propositional formulas in clausal form, primarily due to the availability of efficient tools to detect graph automorphisms (e.g., [11, 9, 10]) that are fast and easy to integrate.
-Several reductions from propositional formulas to colored graphs have been proposed [6, 7, 1], all based on the same idea: to use the formula to construct a colored graph whose automorphism group is isomorphic to the symmetry group of the formula.
+Reduction to the colored graph automorphism problem is the most successful technique for detecting symmetries in propositional formulas in clausal form, primarily due to the availability of efficient tools to detect graph automorphisms (e.g., [11,9,10]) that are fast and easy to integrate.
+Several reductions from propositional formulas to colored graphs have been proposed [6,7,1], all based on the same idea: to use the formula to construct a colored graph whose automorphism group is isomorphic to the symmetry group of the formula.
 Also, extensions to other logics, e.g., QBF [3] and modal logics [2], have been proposed, further showing the applicability of this technique.
-Nevertheless, as far as we know, there is no extension of this technique to the case of SMT formulas.

 We now present the reduction algorithm to colored graphs for SMT formulas.
 The reduction is as a two-stage process.
 First, SyMT constructs the syntax direct acyclic graph of the formula with some additional nodes.
 Second, colors are introduced, to avoid spurious symmetries.
 Colors are represented as natural numbers.
-Let $\varphi$ be an SMT formula.
+Let φ be an SMT formula.
 The colored graph $G(\varphi)$ is constructed recursively as follows (= and other predicates, and propositional symbols are considered as functions and constants ranging over Booleans):

-• Graph Construction:
+- Graph Construction: